saycel/black-rock-forest-store-and-forward/docs/grafana.md

 // Add red arrows to images where buttons or text is placed.

-# What is Grafana?

-# How to access Grafana
-## on a Rpi, on a server

-# How to install Grafana?

-# What are users, how to add user?

-# What is the current way Grafana is set up for Black Rock Forest?
-Super users, users, etc..
+### Grafana
+Grafana is a multi-platform open source analytics and interactive visualization software.
+It provides charts, graphs, and alerts.
+Grafana is currently part of the installation package included in this repository.

+### Access Grafana
+Access Grafana thorugh the IP address where you installed the Store and Forward node software.
+The Black Rock Forest you can http://165.22.191.125:3000/

+You will need a login and Password.
+Ask Black Rock Forest security advisor for your credentials.

-# How To Add A sensor to a Grafana Panel
+### How To Add A sensor to a Grafana Panel
+Follow [Sensor Node Guide](./docs/esp8266.md) to make a ESP8266 sensor node.
+On line 133 and 141 of the firmware code you changed "YOUR-SENS" to your own name for the sensor.
+For this example we will give it the name "SEN-001"

-Step 1:
+#### Step 1:
+Login into Grafana

+#### Step 2:
 On the upper right of the page, click "Add Panel".

 ![GitHub Logo](./images/Grafana-Step-1.png "Add Panel")